Water Q&A

 Where Does My Water Come From?

 Your water comes from Quabbin Reservoir, about 65 miles west of Boston, and Wachusett Reservoir, about 35 miles west of Boston.
-Water from the Ware River, locat6d between these two reservoirs, can also add to the supply at times.
+Water from the Ware River, located between these two reservoirs, can also add to the supply at times.
 The reservoirs provide about 250 million gallons of high quality water each day.

 Rain and snow falling on the watersheds – protected land around the reservoirs – turn into streams that flow to the reservoirs.
 Water comes in contact with soil, rock, plants, and other material as it follows nature’s path to the reservoirs.
 While this process helps clean the water, it can also dissolve and carry very small amounts of material into the reservoir.

-Quabbin and Wachusett watersheds are protected naturally and by the Massachusetts Water Resources Authority (MWRA) and Metropolitan District Commission (MDC).
+Quabbin and Wachusett watersheds are protected naturally and by the Massachusetts Water Resources Authority (MWRA).
 Over 85% of the watersheds are covered in forest and wetlands.
 About 75% of the total watershed land cannot be built on.
 The natural watershed helps to keep MWRA water clean and clear.
 To ensure safety, the streams and the reservoirs are tested often and patrolled daily.

 What do I do if I think I have a water leak, no water, or in case of an emergency?